 Logistical and research assistance in Kenya

-For assistance and cooperation in Kenya, we are very grateful to the Kenya Wildlife Service (KWS), Institute of Primate Research (IPR), National Museums of Kenya, and National Commission for Science, Technology, and Innovation (NACOSTI).
-We also thank members of the Amboseli-Longido pastoralist communities, Tortilis Camp, Ker & Downey Safaris, Serena Lodge, Air Kenya, and Safarilink.
+For assistance and cooperation in Kenya, we are very grateful to the Kenya Wildlife Service (KWS), University of Nairobi, Institute of Primate Research (IPR), National Museums of Kenya, National Environment Management Authority, and National Commission for Science, Technology, and Innovation (NACOSTI).
+We also thank members of the Amboseli-Longido pastoralist communities, the Enduimet Wildlife Management Area, Tortilis Camp, Ker & Downey Safaris, Serena Lodge, Air Kenya, and Safarilink.
 Without their support and presence in Amboseli, we would not be able to carry out the work.
 Finally, Vera Somen, Tim Wango, and Vivian Oudo have provided untiring assistance in Nairobi with everything from official permits to storing personal belongings; Tim and Vivian have also played a critical role in managing, preparing, and shipping biological samples for the research.

 A number of people have contributed to the long-term data collection over the years, and we are grateful to all of them for their dedication and contributions.
-Particular thanks go to the Amboseli Baboon Project long-term field team, which consists of Raphael S. Mututua, Serah N. Sayialel, and J. Kinyua Warutere, and also to Amy Samuels and Stuart Altmann for their many contributions not only to data collection but to protocol design and project infrastructure.
+Particular thanks go to the Amboseli Baboon Project long-term field team, which consists of Raphael S. Mututua, Serah N. Sayialel, J. Kinyua Warutere, and Long'ida Siodi.
+We also thank Amy Samuels and Stuart Altmann for their many contributions not only to data collection but to protocol design and project infrastructure.
 We thank Mercy Akinyi for her veterinary assistance over many years.
 Important contributions to the long term data have also been made by C. Fitzpatrick, G. Hausfater, B.J.
 King, J. Mann, C. Markham, P. Muruthi, N. Nguyen, B. Noë, R. Noë, P.O.
 Onyango, M. Pereira, D. Post,, T. Reed, C. Saunders, J. Shopland, J.B.
 Silk, S. Sloane, K. Smith, P. Stacey, D. Stein, J. Stelzner, K. Strier, and J. Walters.
-Gideon Marinka, Christmas Mutenkere, Benard Oyath, and Longida Siodi has provided long-term assistance in the field, and Lenkai “Nkii” ole Rikoyan, Moonyoi ole Parsetau, and Lankoi “Alex” ole Malomet have provided expert support in camp.
+Gideon Marinka, Christmas Mutenkere, Benard Oyath, and Lankoi 'Alex' Meloimet have provided long-term assistance in the field, and Lenkai “Nkii” ole Rikoyan, and Moonyoi ole Parsetau have provided expert support in camp.

 Database design and management